stashed/docs/docs/guides/managed-backup/dedicated-storage-namespace/index.md

   - [RestoreSession](/docs/concepts/crds/restoresession.md)
   - [Repository](/docs/concepts/crds/repository.md)

-To demonstrate the cross-namespace capability, we are going to use the `prod` namespace for taking backup.
-Then, we will restore the backup in the `staging` namespace.
-We will keep our Repository and the backend Secret in a separate namespace called `demo`.
+We are going to take a backup from the `prod` namespace and restore it to the `staging` namespace.
+We are going to keep our Repository and the backend Secret in the `storage` namespace.

 Let's create the above-mentioned namespaces,